 Use Customer Types to map Avalara Usage Codes

 - Avalara utilizes Customer Usage codes (A.K.A Entity Use codes) for sales tax exemption based on the customer type.
-You can enter in these customer exemption codes in the Customer Type setup in Configuration Manager.
+You can enter these customer exemption codes in the Customer Type setup in Configuration Manager.
 To accomplish this, browse to File > Configuration Manager.
 Drill down to Customer, then Customer Type.

-- Here, you can enter in the Tax Exemption Code based on the Customer Type.
+- Here, you can enter the Tax Exemption Code based on the Customer Type.
 You may need to create a Customer Type based on the Customer Usage code you will be required to use.
-Screen shot in step 3 shows where to assign the related Customer Type.
+Screenshot in step 3 shows where to assign the related Customer Type.
 For a list of Tax Exemption Codes to assign to your customer types, please refer to this article from AvaTax.